 The Bouncing Ball Analogy

 An analogy to help visualize this is to picture 2 bouncing balls.
-One is a bouncy, superball made of a “stiff” rubber.
+One is a bouncy, superball made of “stiff” rubber.
 The other is a beach ball, soft and compliant.
 Throw them down with as much force as possible.
 Which one bounces higher off the ground?

 The stiffer superball bounces higher.
 Why?
 Because it stores elastic energy and applies the force back into the ground.
 The beach ball absorbs some of the force and doesn’t have the elastic energy to rebound.